DFE-Digital/get-help-with-tech/app/views/devices_guidance/getting_started_with_your_microsoft_windows_device.md

 ### How to turn it on

-1. Plug in your device to the mains, using the power supply and charger in the box.
+1. Plug in your device to the mains, using the power supply and charger in the box
-2. Press the ‘On’ button.
+2. Press the ‘On’ button

 #### Log in